 Every staple Wisconsin tree is at risk of being attacked by bugs and insects.
 While many of them appear to be harmless, they contribute to problems that long-term could cost a tree’s life.
-Insect control is a crucial part in keeping your landscape both beautiful and healthy.
+Insect control is a crucial part of keeping your landscape both beautiful and healthy.

-Maple Tree Pests
+Maple Tree Infestation Pests

-Maple Gall Mites – less than 2mm long (cannot be seen without magnification), become very active in spring and cause strange swellings on Maple leaves.
+Maple Gall Mites – less than 2mm long (cannot be seen without magnification), become very active in spring, and cause strange swellings on Maple leaves.

 Cottony Maple Scale – small, winged insects within 3-6mm long, recognized by the egg masses on twigs and branches and withdraw plant fluids that cause dieback.

-Asian Longhorn Beetle – (found on several trees), range from 1.7 to 3.9 cm, hatch from eggs within bark and chew their way out as adults, feed off of leaves – destroying foliage.
+Asian Longhorn Beetle – (found on several trees), range from 1.7 to 3.9 cm, hatch from eggs within the bark and chew their way out as adults, feed off of leaves – destroying foliage.

-Oak Tree Pests
+Oak Tree Infestation Pests

-Gypsy Moth – 20-35mm long, brown in color, feed on foliage and can weaken trees through defoliation – resulting in drought, disease and additional attacks
+Gypsy Moth – 20-35mm long, brown in color, feed on foliage and can weaken trees through defoliation – resulting in drought, disease, and additional attacks

 Honey Locust Leadhopper – small, light green insects, feed on the foliage through sucking out plant sap and causes dieback of branch ends.

-Ash Tree Pests
+Ash Tree Infestation Pests

-Ash Plant Bug – 6-7mm long, green to light brown with yellow triangular spot on back, directly attack foliage that causes leaves to drop prematurely.
+Ash Plant Bug – 6-7mm long, green to light brown with a yellow triangular spot on back, directly attack foliage that causes leaves to drop prematurely.

-Emerald Ash Borer – 7-12mm long, bright green beetle, bore through tree bark as adults and heavily feed on foliage – resulting in defoliation, nutrient deficiency and fatality.
+Emerald Ash Borer – 7-12mm long, bright green beetle, bore through tree bark as adults, and heavily feed on foliage – resulting in defoliation, nutrient deficiency, and fatality.

 Ash Flower Gall – small mites (magnification required to see) that feed on tiny male ash flowers, signs include green tumor-like growths on flowers, creates long-term cosmetic damages

-Birch Tree Pests
+Birch Tree Infestation Pests

-Bronze Birch Borer – 7-12mm long, dark greenish-bronze beetles that create D-shaped holes (similar to EAB) as they leave the bark, signs include wilting and dying of upper crown, ridges and bumps on limbs and branches.
+Bronze Birch Borer – 7-12mm long, dark greenish-bronze beetles that create D-shaped holes (similar to EAB) as they leave the bark, signs include wilting and dying of upper crown, ridges, and bumps on limbs and branches.

-Birch Leafminer – 3-6mm long, saw flies relating close to bees and wasps that feed off foliage, signs include brown scorched areas on foliage.
+Birch Leafminer – 3-6mm long, sawflies relating close to bees and wasps that feed off foliage, signs include brown scorched areas on foliage.

-Elm Tree Pests
+Elm Tree Infestation Pests

-Elm Leafminer – 6-7mm long, black in color, feeds on the tissues in between outer layer of elm tree leaves, signs include browning and leaf drop.
+Elm Leafminer – 6-7mm long, black in color, feeds on the tissues in between the outer layer of elm tree leaves, signs include browning and leaf drop.

 Elm Leaf Beetle – 3-6mm long, olive-green beetle with black stripes, chew entirely through leaves, causing foliage to turn brown to whitish – resulting in complete defoliation.

-Hackberry Tree Pests
+Hackberry Tree Infestation Pests

-Pine Tree Pests
+Pine Tree Infestation Pests

 Sawflies – 2-20mm in size, black/brown in color, cause defoliation of the oldest needles, can feed on tender bark, signs include deformed branches and tufted appearance.

-Pine Weevils – 4-6mm in size, rust-colored and irregularly shaped scales on wings, larvae burrow and chew completely around stem, causing structural damage long-term
+Pine Weevils – 4-6mm in size, rust-colored and irregularly shaped scales on wings, larvae burrow and chew completely around the stem, causing structural damage long-term